-Grant users access to Microsoft Dynamics CRM Online as a Microsoft Online service
+Grant users access to Microsoft Dynamics 365 (online) as a Microsoft Online service

 Applies To: Dynamics 365 (online), Dynamics CRM Online

-To have users up and running in Microsoft Dynamics CRM Online, you complete some administrative tasks in the Office 365 admin center—which you generally do only once—followed by administrative tasks in CRM Online.
+To have users up and running in Microsoft Dynamics 365 (online), you complete some administrative tasks in the Office 365 admin center—which you generally do only once—followed by administrative tasks in Dynamics 365 (online).

 Dynamics 365 (online) is an online service subscription.
 When you signed up for this service, you received a set of licenses with your subscription, one license for each user.
 You can purchase additional licenses if you need them.

 As described in step one that follows, in the Office 365 admin center, register your users so that they are recognized in the Microsoft Online Services environment, assign a license to each user, and then assign administrative roles to the users you choose to fill those roles.
 More information: Assigning admin roles

 Administrative roles are available to assign to users in the Office 365 admin portal.
 The administrative roles cover a set of rights and permissions related to managing the service subscription, such as adding users and assigning licenses.
 The global administrator role has rights to control every aspect of the subscription and to add subscriptions to other online services.
 The password administrator role has rights to reset a user’s password, create service requests, and monitor the service.

-Security roles are assigned within CRM Online and cover rights and permissions-related aspects, for example, permission to update records or to publish customizations.
+Security roles are assigned within Dynamics 365 (online) and cover rights and permissions-related aspects, for example, permission to update records or to publish customizations.

 The roles are similar in that both types contain aggregated sets of permissions that allow access to some items and not to others, and that allow some actions to be taken but not others.
 The roles are different in that the first one applies to the management of the subscription but not to the service itself, and the second applies only within the service.